 Nutrition plays a key role when going through cancer treatment.
 Proper nutrition can help you tolerate treatment better, heal faster, and overall feel better.
 It is important to eat a well-balanced diet and address nutrition symptoms early to help prevent delays in your treatment plan and could have a long-term impact on your health.

-The Hult Center for Healthy Living – Cancer Program has a registered dietitian who can help you manage problems such as:
+The Hult Center for Healthy Living –Oncology Program has a registered dietitian who can help you manage problems such as:

 - poor appetite